awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.DownloadingAndRunning.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)

-   Downloadable DynamoDB is available on Apache Maven\.
-For more information, see [Deploying DynamoDB Local by Adding an Apache Maven Repository](DynamoDBLocal.Maven.md)\.
    DynamoDB is also available as part of the AWS Toolkit for Eclipse\.
 For more information, see [AWS Toolkit For Eclipse](https://aws.amazon.com/eclipse/)\.
 **Important**
 To run DynamoDB on your computer, you must have the Java Runtime Environment \(JRE\) version 6\.x or newer\.
 The application doesn't run on earlier JRE versions\.